 Whether 115v or big heavier duty units like the Millermatic 250.

-For right now I am strictly speaking to self shielded flux core wires.
+For right now I am strictly talking about self shielded flux core wires.

 With self shielded flux core, the flux is inside the wire and creates a shielding gas and slag when the wire is consumed during the welding process.